plazi/community/README.md

 Post your GGI-related questions, requirements, ideas and/or suggestions on **Discussions** if they weren't answered by the available training material.
 For a better experience, please refer first to the [GitHub Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines).

+Post data related feebacks such as errors in the annotations as an [issue](https://github.com/plazi/community/issues)

 ## Content